 BIOL 483 Coastal Biology

 BIOL 483 is an intensive field course designed to introduce participants to the Caribbean coral reef biome and other near-shore environments such as rocky shores, mangroves and seagrass beds.
-The trip during spring break will take us to the beautiful island of Curacao, part of the Netherland Antilles in the southern Caribbean.
+The trip occurs during spring break and will take us to the beautiful island of Curacao, part of the Netherland Antilles in the Southern Caribbean.

 Penn State is a center for top-ranked research in the life sciences.
 The collaborations between students and faculty drive innovative research in our field.
 We encourage students to participate in research projects here at Penn State or in other areas.
 Participation provides students with an opportunity to combine classroom knowledge with practical applications of science through hands-on experience.

 BIOL 296/496 provides students with credits for completing independent research with a faculty member at Penn State.
 You are not limited to working in the Department of Biology and we encourage you to explore opportunities in departments outside of the college.
 For example, students have successfully completed research in entomology, nutrition, animal science, anthropology, plant pathology, poultry science, and biobehavioral health.